-Every parent has heard how early experiences define a child’s future, but most people underestimate the importance of love and stability during infancy.
+It’s also known that it is important to create a bond with our little ones.
 A great deal of the brain’s biochemistry and structure is determined during a baby’s first months.
-Also, most problems found in childhood and adolescence like aggression, hyperactivity, depression, and poor school performance are subsequent to early experiences.
+Also, research has proven that most problems found in childhood and adolescence like aggression, hyperactivity, depression, and poor school performance are related to early experiences.

 Right after birth, a baby doesn’t have many neural connections (synapses), and most of them are created during the first year.
 This is when the brain has the most neural synapses.
-After the first year, a process called pruning begins, where only the circuits that are used the most stay, and the others are lost.
+After the first year, a process called pruning begins, where only the circuits that are used the most stay, while others are lost.

-Babies feel stress in situations where they feel unsafe, for example being separated from their caregiver or being physically hurt.
+Babies feel stress in situations where they feel unsafe, for example when they’re being separated from their caregiver or are physically hurt.
 When a baby is stressed, cortisol, a hormone, is released in the brain.
 In adults, cortisol generates a short burst of energy that allows them to cope with any inherent danger or any other type of stress.
-Infants need an adult or caregiver to calm them down because they are unable to protect themselves from danger or stress.
+However, infants need an adult or caregiver to calm them down because they are unable to protect themselves from danger or stress.

 This is why all the experiences your baby has will be crucial for the future connection and development of trillions of neurons.
-The emotional bond you form with your little one will have a long-term effect in his general development and in the way he interacts with others.
-By attending to his every need, by giving him love and support, and by showing him how much you love him, you’ll create a solid foundation of trust that could last forever!
+The emotional bond you form with your little one will have a long-term effect on their general development and in the way they interact with others.
+By tending to their needs, giving them love and support, and showing them how much you love them, you’ll create a solid foundation of trust that could last forever!